hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_and_discourses/103_unity_the_goal_of_religion.md

 It brings to man eternal life.
 It has made man what he is, and will make of this human animal a god.
 That is what religion can do.
 Take religion from human society and what will remain?
 Nothing but a forest of brutes.
 Sense-happiness is not the goal of humanity.
-Wisdom (Jnâna) is the goal of all life.
+Wisdom (Jnāna) is the goal of all life.
 We find that man enjoys his intellect more than an animal enjoys its senses; and we see that man enjoys his spiritual nature even more than his rational nature.
 So the highest wisdom must be this